jangid6/DataRepo/README.md

 I'm a passionate **Data Professional** with over 6 years of experience in leveraging data to drive business decisions across industries like **Retail Energy**, **FinTech**, **Digital Banking**, and **eCommerce**.
 I specialize in transforming complex datasets into actionable insights using advanced analytics, reporting tools, and modern data platforms.

+-- Expertise in Business Intelligence and Insight Reporting which shapes the business strategic informed descion and opertional performance tracking using Python, SQL, Tableau and Power BI.

+-- Result-oriented IT professional with over 4+ years of global experience in leading data-team and stakeholder management, gathering business and technical requirements into actionable solutions

 ---

 ## 🛠️ Skills & Expertise